erdogant/googletrends/docs/source/Examples.rst

 Analyze Geographical
 ####################################

 In this example multiple searchwords are examined across multiple countries.
 The input for a country can be in the form of the abbrevation or country name.
-If the **until date** is not given, it will be set on today.
+All frequencies are summarized into one value between the start-stop date.

 .. code:: python